fgr101/SpeakingCards/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have ideas for improving the English Speaking Activity Generator or would like to add new features.
+If you have ideas for improving the English Speaking Activity Generator or would like to add new features feel free to contribute.

 ## License